erthink/libmdbx/README.md

 # History

-Historically, _MDBX_ is a deeply revised and extended descendant of the [Lightning Memory-Mapped Database](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).
+Historically, _libmdbx_ is a deeply revised and extended descendant of the [Lightning Memory-Mapped Database](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).
 At first the development was carried out within the [ReOpenLDAP](https://github.com/erthink/ReOpenLDAP) project.
 About a